solliancenet/azure-synapse-analytics-day/02-build-modern-dw-pipelines.md

 4. From the list of Spark applications, select the first job, which should have a status of `In progress`.

+   > **Note**: You may see a status of `Cancelled`, and this does not prevent you from completing the following steps.
+Azure Synapse Analytics is still in preview, and the status gets set to `Cancelled` when the Spark pool used to run the Spark application times out.

    ![The current Spark application is highlighted in the applications list.](media/ex02-monitor-activities-spark-application-list.png "Synapse Analytics Monitor")

 5. On the **Log query** screen, you will see a detailed view of the job, broken into three different sections.